 In 2003 I got certified through Polestar Pilates and mentored their teacher trainings for years.

 to the West Island of Montreal.

 Pilates got me back to the body & function I had prior to surgery.

 I immediately started incorporating mat Pilates into rehab programs with patients at the two sports medicine clinics I was working for.

 One of those clinics was expanding.
 I was a student, fresh out of school with no savings but I felt so strongly about the potential that I purchased a Pilates Reformer myself and rented a tiny corner of the clinic to run as my own business.

-Now how to go about getting clients…No one knew that Pilates even existed let alone how beneficial it was!
+Now how to go about getting clients…It's mainstream now but back then, no one knew that Pilates even existed let alone how beneficial it was!